Vocations

 Our primary work is prayer through Liturgy of the Hours.
 Our ministries of service reflect the current needs of the Church and world.

-How do I know if God is calling me to Benedictine monastic Life?
+How do I know if God is calling me to Benedictine monastic life?

 Reflect on the following questions: Is God calling you…